rosmed/rosmed.github.io/ismr2023/connecting_slicer_ros.md

 ---
 layout: page
-title: Connecting 3D Slicer and ROS
+title: Image registration and path planning in Slicer
 ---

 Back to [Tutorial Home](/ismr2023/)